Signalspielplatz/Chaospager-Infos/FAQ.md

 A: We won't be able to hand out / sell any pagers at 39c3, as we're still in the prototyping stage and don't have spare kits availabe.

 **Q: Can I borrow a pager at 39c3 to try it out?**
-A: We won't have enough pagers ready until then to hand out loaners; but you might get the chance to try one out at our assembly when we're not using all of them for running tests.
+A: We probably won't have enough pagers ready until then to hand out loaners; but we're looking for people interestered in testing two prototype versions at our assembly and give feedback.

 **Q: Do you have an open repository / info on how to build my own pager?**
 A: At the moment, we are in a heavy development phase.
 Please bear with us as we are currently unable to provide anything for you to replicate.